 The job market has never been more competitive than it is now and companies want employees who can diversify and complete multiple tasks.
 Working in aviation makes us excellent at both.
 We adapt to different passenger profiles and deal with unusual passenger requests daily.
 We deal with irregular working patterns and hours, delays, technical issues, working on different aircraft types, we adapt to rosters that can change at the last minute, all with calm and patience (well, most of the time, but a potential employer doesn’t need to know that).
 Travelling the world means we have to adapt to new environments and cultures quickly.
 We are, by nature, exceptionally versatile and able to try our hand at most things.

-As we all know communication is key within the aviation industry and we are exceptional at it.
+As we all know communication is key within aviation and we are exceptional at it.
 There are so many different groups of people that have to work together to get just one flight off the ground.
 From pilots to fuelers, cabin crew to caterers, engineers to airport crew, we all communicate in a range of different languages and under different circumstances.
 Yet we are able to do this in a way that’s polite, welcoming and personable, all whilst being clear, diplomatic, tactful and occasionally assertive.

 Leadership is increasingly becoming a highly sought after quality in younger professionals, especially for those businesses that want leaders to both manage teams and guide business processes, as well as provide subject matter expertise.
 And you don’t have to be a ‘Manager’ in aviation to be able to gain leadership skills.
 We all lead people in different ways so think about how you individually may have led passengers or colleagues in the past.

 Working Under Pressure